 - Performance Issues

 One of the disadvantages of cloud computing is making a company dependent on service providers.
 This means that if the cloud server is down, it would be the same for your business.
 All the cloud-based system of the organization is tied to however the server performs.
 Outages in recent years became a performance problem that made businesses think twice before adopting cloud computing.
 When your business experiences a computer outage, that means revenue loss, which is a big setback to any entrepreneur.
 There could also be problems with real-time monitoring due to the lack of control that comes with cloud computing.
 Handing over the control of the performance of your business to cloud is a very risky decision, but it can be countered by the right processes in case of outages.
 If your service provider can ensure a process that can protect your interest as a client, then that is a promising cloud computing offer despite the inherent disadvantages of cloud computing as regards performance.

 Another concern about cloud computing is its migration.
-Migration issues became one of the disadvantages of cloud computing because of its difficulty when existing applications are moved into a cloud-based environment.
-The migration takes more time than usual because of troubleshooting, the difficulty of security configuration, slow migration of data, troubles with migration tools, data sync problems, and downtime during migration.
-Thus, the process exceeds the allocated budget.
-This is a major concern especially for companies who have existing accounts in a different service and want to expand with the use of cloud computing.
-New applications do not have the same problem.
+Migration issues have become one of the disadvantages of cloud computing since of its difficulty when existing applications are moved into a cloud-based environment.
+The migration takes more time than normal since investigating the difficulty of security configuration, slow migration of information or data, troubles with migration tools, data adjustment problems, and downtime during migration.
+Hence, the process exceeds the allocated budget.
+This is a major concern especially for companies who have existing accounts in a different service and want to extend with the use of cloud computing.
+New applications don’t have the same issue.
 It is just a breeze compared to the migration process of existing ones.
-So, IT leaders can lessen the setback by planning a longer project timeline, performing pre-migration tests, hiring an expert and increasing their budget.
-With these prepared, the disadvantages of cloud computing during migration can be mitigated.
+So, IT leaders can lessen the setback by planning a longer project timeline, performing pre-migration tests, hiring a master and increasing their budget.
+With these prepared, the disadvantages of cloud computing during migration can be mitigated